qbleuse/AWS-SAMUEL/Documentation/Usage/Run.md

 Now that your "compute" is registered, erverything is set up to actually use and run the server.

-Ecery time you will want to run a server with this new SDK, you will need tyo ask for an authentification key, for security purposes.
+Every time you will want to run a server with this new SDK, you will need to ask for an authentification token, for security purposes.

 The command looks like that :